iPad 9 LTE Button Control Cable Replacement

 Step 33

-- Grab your Phillips screwdriver and remove the 2.3 mm screw that's holding the battery connector to the logic board.
-Nice and easy – you're doing great!
+- Grab your trusty Phillips screwdriver and carefully remove the 2.3 mm screw that’s holding the battery connector to the logic board.
+Easy does it!

 Step 34

-Check out these photos to get a good look at the battery connector hiding under the logic board.
-Keep them handy as you carefully disconnect the battery.
+Take a look at these photos—they show the battery connector tucked under the logic board.
+Keep 'em handy as a guide while you carefully disconnect the battery.

-You’ll notice those little cantilever springs on the connector—they press against the battery’s contact pads.
-Since both the board and battery are glued down, grab something thin and flexible to gently slide between the contact points and safely separate the battery.
+Check out those cantilever springs on the logic board; they press against the battery's contact pads.
+With both the board and battery glued in place, slide something thin and flexible between the contact points to safely separate the battery.

 Step 35

-Don't force the battery blocker under the connector.
-If it's being stubborn, try using a playing card to gently disconnect the battery instead.
-It's a smoother move!
+Ease that battery blocker under the connector gently—don't muscle it in!
+If it's putting up a fight, grab a playing card to disconnect the battery instead.

-The battery blocker or playing card should slide right under the logic board without any issues.
-After it's in place, it should rest at a cool 15-degree angle.
+The battery blocker or playing card should glide smoothly under the logic board without any hiccups.
+Once inserted, let it settle at a cool 15-degree angle.

-- Gently slide that battery blocker right under the logic board's battery connector, angling it at about 35 degrees—just like a pro!
+- Gently slide the battery blocker under the logic board's battery connector at a 35-degree angle.

-- Keep that battery blocker in position while you tackle the rest of the task.
+- Keep the battery blocker in place as you tackle the next steps.

 Tools Used